"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 Jade maintains no public presence.
 The kids are kept entirely out of media.

-The family is the one space where he doesn't have to be "Jason Calacanis, angel investor and podcast host."
+This is intentional protection.
+For Jason, the public persona is always on: the hustle, the takes, the networking, the relentless optimism.
+That performance has a cost.
+The family appears to be the one space where he doesn't have to be "Jason Calacanis, angel investor and podcast host."
 They're the audience he doesn't have to impress.

-Whether this compartmentalization is healthy self-preservation or evidence of someone who can't integrate their public and private identities is an open question.
+Is that healthy compartmentalization, or evidence of someone who can't integrate their public and private identities?
+Probably some of both.
 But the boundary itself is revealing: even someone as public as Jason needs a space where the performance stops.

 Controversies and Criticisms